corentinbeaulieu/mpc/src/MPC_Doc/MPC_Doc.md

   combinations of thread-based/process-based modes.
 * `INSTALL.md`: will go deeper to detail all the possibilities of installing the framework
-* `MAINTAINERS`: contains the whole list of constributors alongside with the people to contact in case of bugs/issues/feature-requests.
+* `MAINTAINERS`: contains the whole list of contributors alongside with the people to contact in case of bugs/issues/feature-requests.

 ### Other documentation resources